shabin5785/Golang_notes/Go_4.md

 -we can use a channel of cap acity 1 to ensure that at most one goroutine accesses a shared var iable at a time.
 A semaphore that counts only to 1 is cal le d a **binary semaphore**.
+This pattern of mutual exclusion is so useful that it is supported direc tly by the Mutex type from the sync package.
+Its Lock method acquires the token (cal le d a lock) and its Unlock method releases it: